nihr43/k8s-l3-lb/README.md

 # k8s-l3-lb

-An pod-aware external LoadBalancer implementation for kubernetes in a pure-l3 network.  l3-lb is intended to run alongside [bgp on each k8s node](https://github.com/nihr43/bgp-unnumbered) in a baremetal cluster, resulting in a network where the spine and leaf routers themselves are aware of kubernetes service declarations, and are able to efficiently route directly to the correct physical hosts running the matched pods.
-If replicas > 1, a single ip is provisioned in an anycast arrangement, enabling equal-cost-multipath load balancing from the perspective of an equally-connected router.
+A pod-aware external LoadBalancer implementation for kubernetes in a pure-l3 network.  l3-lb is intended to run alongside [bgp on each k8s node](https://github.com/nihr43/bgp-unnumbered) in a baremetal cluster, resulting in a network where the routers themselves become aware of kubernetes service ips, and are able to route directly to the physical hosts running the matched pods.
+If replicas > 1, a single ip is duplicated in an anycast arrangement, enabling equal-cost-multipath load balancing from the perspective of an equally-connected router, such as a clos spine.

 ## implementation

 This project is similar to metallb, though the scope is strictly limited to bringing up /32 ip addresses on the localhost interfaces of k8s cluster nodes - for which routes are advertised by bgp deamons running on the physical hosts.

 This differs from metallb in bgp mode as this daemon does not peer with bgp itself - the /32 loopback addresses provide a simple "interface" between the two systems.
+FRR is configured to listen for and advertise any prefix found on the lo interface.

 ## installation